SAKryukov/microtonal-fabric/article/multitouch/article.md

 };
 ```

 The central point of the `setMultiTouch` implementation is the call to [document.elementFromPoint](https://developer.mozilla.org/en-US/docs/Web/API/Document/elementFromPoint).
 This way, the elements related to the [Touch event data](https://developer.mozilla.org/en-US/docs/Web/API/Touch) are found.
-When an element is found, it is checked up weather this is the element representing a keyboard key, and the function `isGoodElement` does that using the handler `elementSelector`.
-If it is, the handler `elementHandler` or `sameElementHandler` is called, depending the event data.
-These calls are used to handle the [touch events](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) `"touchstart"`, `"touchmove"`, and `"touchend"`.
+When an element is found, it is checked up whether this is the element representing a keyboard key, and the function `isGoodElement` does that using the handler `elementSelector`.
+If it is, the handler `elementHandler` or `sameElementHandler` is called, depending on the event data.
+These calls are used to handle [touch events](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) `"touchstart"`, `"touchmove"`, and `"touchend"`.

 Let's see how `setMultiTouch` can be used by applications.